digitalyoshixi/zettelkasten/content/Programming/Graph.md

   - c
   - programming
 ---
-A graph is a collection of nodes and edges linked to have specific relationships.
+A graph is a collection of $V$ nodes linked by $E$ edges to have specific relationships.
 ![[Drawing 2025-03-12 11.12.59.excalidraw]]
 # Formal Definition
 Graph has a